BYU-CS-Discord/CSBot/README.md

 Not complete.
 For now, this command simply auto-completes the tag the user types, but it does not send the tag.

+### /setreactboard

+Creates a new reactboard or updates an existing one.
+A reactboard is a channel where the bot will repost messages that recieve a specified number of a specified reaction.
+The primary use is for a starboard where messages that receive the right number of stars will be added, along with how many stars they received.

 ### /stats ( track / update / list / leaderboard / untrack )

 Tracks a statistic for the issuer.
 Use the `track` subcommand to begin tracking, `update` to add or subtract to it, `list` to show all the stats being tracked for the issuer, `leaderboard` to show the users with the highest scores for a stat, and `untrack` to stop tracking a stat for you.